Waiheke Island commuters frustrated over delays caused by Fullers 360 ferry breakdown

 Horne defended the quality of Fullers' Waiheke services, highlighting its statistics for May:

-• 18 cancellations
+• 18 cancellations.

-• 10 cancellations related directly to weather events, for example fog and unsafe weather
+• 10 cancellations related directly to weather events, for example fog and unsafe weather.

 • 8 cancellations due to unforeseen operational issues.